Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Engines.md

 -
 - WARNING: STIRLING ENGINE MUST NEVER BE LUBRICATED WITH OIL.
 It will gum it up.
 Lubricate bearings with graphite from soft pencil only.

+- As of this update, only one of the stirling engines works.

 <br/>

 ## Experiment Explanation